Dr Constance Mackworth-Young

-I am leading the social science research within the CHIEDZA study, a community-based intervention to improve HIV outcomes in adolescents: a cluster randomised trial led by the Zimbabwe-LSHTM Research Partnership.
+I am leading the process evaluations within the CHIEDZA and STICH trials, evaluating a community-based intervention to improve HIV and STI outcomes in adolescents, led by the Zimbabwe-LSHTM Research Partnership.
 I work on the YCHECK project, designing routine health checks during adolescence, in collaboration with the World Health Organization.
 I am conducting social science research on the Zvatinoda! study, a feasibility study of a mobile health intervention to increase demand and uptake of sexual and reproductive health services among young people.

 I am additionally currently working on studies relating to COVID-19.
 I led research to understand community perspectives of COVID-19 and the government response in Zimbabwe to inform policy response.
 I am working in partnership with Oxford University on the SEBCOV study to investigate the social, ethical and behavioural aspects of COVID-19 across five countries: Thailand, Malaysia, Italy, Slovenia, and UK.
 Additionally, I worked collating and sharing best practice in remote data collection to provide guidance for researchers.